pandio-com/pandioml/README.md

 The `pandioml.function.Storage` provides access to a distributed key value storage service that is eventually consistent.

 The `pandioml.function.Logger` provides local helper methods to simulate what is available when deployed to production to allow faster local iterative testing.

-The `Fnc` class defined inside of the functions file has three important variables defined for you:

-1. `Fnc.id`

-      This is the `id` of the function instance.
-A unique `id` for the individual instance of the function.
-If 4 instances of the function were running, this would be 4 unique values, one for each instance of the function running.

-1. `Fnc.input`

-      This is an individual event record whose type depends on the data placed on the input topic, or the data object selected when testing locally.

-1. `Fnc.storage`

-      This is a class that provides access to the distributed storage that is eventually consistent and accessible to all functions.
-This is a great place to store data about a function as it runs, as well as communicate to other functions running.

 ## PandioCLI